-The academic progress of students is reviewed by the Registrar and the Vice-President Academic & Dean at the conclusion of the Fall and Winter terms.
+The academic progress of all students is reviewed by the Registrar at the conclusion of the Fall and Winter terms.

 DEAN'S LIST

 Students who are registered in 24 credit hours or more for the Fall and Winter terms of an academic year and achieve a combined GPA of 3.5 or higher in those two terms are included on the Dean's List.
 The Dean's List is published and posted on the main floor of the Administration Building.
 A notation will be made on the students' official transcripts.